 On the night of November 1, the focus shifted from the streets to the cemeteries.
 We visited three local cemeteries, all of which had very different atmospheres.
 First, we went to the San Miguel cemetery, or Panteon General, the main burial place in Oaxaca City.
 The atmosphere within the cemetery was tranquil and beautiful.
 On this night, the spirits of deceased children visit the cemetery, so only the graves of kids were decorated.
 In addition, the burial niches in the old part of the cemetary were illuminated with candles creating an ethereal atmosphere.
 Well, to a point…

 Near the niches, a makeshift stage was erected in the cemetery and a Beatles cover band was rocking the deceased and living alike.
 Colored stage lights danced over tombstones and illuminated costumed revelers while crowds of people stood atop tombstones to get a better view.
-It was a surreal experience, like entering a kaleidoscopic fever dream of an opium addict.
+It was a surreal experience.

 Just outside the cemetery walls the scene was almost as bizarre – a carnival, complete with games, rides and food stalls – filled the streets.
 It looked like an independence day celebration, not a day to mourn the dead.